samwestmoreland/please/docs/codelabs/plugin_setup.md

   └── .plzconfig
 ```

-The `pleasew` script is a wrapper script that will automatically install Please if it's not already!
-This
-means Please projects are portable and can always be built via
-`git clone https://... example_module && cd example_module && ./pleasew build`.
+The `pleasew` script is a wrapper script that will automatically install Please if it's not installed already!
+This means Please projects are portable and can always be built via `git clone https://... example_module && cd example_module && ./pleasew build`.

-Finally, `.plzconfig` contains the project configuration for Please; read the [config](/config.html) documentation for
-more information on configuration.
+Finally, `.plzconfig` contains the project configuration for Please; read the [config](/config.html) documentation for more information on configuration.

 ## Hello, world!
 Duration: 3